phanumat/Documentation/smartapp-developers-guide/async-http.rst

     The motivation for this feature is to allow a finer-grained control over the APIs available to SmartApps or Device Handlers, and avoid further polluting the global namespace.

-    When using ``include()``, the SmartThings platform will attempt to find an internally registered API that matches the name provided.
+    When using ``include()``, the PEA HiVE platform will attempt to find an internally registered API that matches the name provided.
     If one is found, an instance of the class representing that API will be injected into the SmartApp or Device Handler.
     If no API is found for the given name, an exception will be thrown and the SmartApp or Device Handler will fail to save.